-- Restore affected access points to lands remaining after construction is completed;

-- 2. Restore water and power supplies to lands remaining after construction is completed;
+- 1. Restore affected access points to lands remaining after construction is completed. - 2.
+Restore water and power supplies to lands remaining after construction is completed; - 3.
+Fence off all construction areas; - 4.
+The land within the temporary land-take will be reinstated.

-- 3. Provide livestock handling facilities;

-- 4. Fence off all construction areas;

-- 5. Re-instate temporary land-take.

-Approximately 66ha of agricultural land will be required for the proposed scheme.
-Of this 21.6 ha are required for construction compounds and traffic diversions and will be returned to the land owners when construction is completed.
-The area of land in the study area will be reduced by 34% during construction.
-One farm yard will be directly affected and the entrance lane to a farm yard will be severed.

-The potential magnitude of impact on agriculture due to land loss during the construction phase would be very high if mitigation was not put in place and the functionality of the study area is high therefore this impact would be considered to be of High significance.
+Approximately 12 ha of agricultural land will be required for the construction of the proposed scheme during the construction phase.
+7 ha will be required for construction compounds and traffic diversions and will be returned to the land owners when construction is completed.
+The area of land in the study area will be reduced by 24% during construction.
+An entrance lane to farm land will be severed.
+The potential magnitude of impact on agriculture due to land loss during the construction phase would be very high if mitigation were not put in place.
+As the functionality of the majority of the study area is high therefore this impact would be considered to be of High significance.
 The mitigation measures to be put in place are set out in Section 14.4.2.
-When these mitigation measures are taken into consideration, the magnitude of construction phase impact is very high and significance of the construction phase impact remains high.
+When these mitigation measures are taken into consideration, the magnitude of the construction phase impact from land loss remains Very high and is considered to be of significance.
 This impact cannot be completely mitigated.

-During the construction phase severance will affect 62.5% of the agricultural area and will create 2 new land segments in the study area - an increase of 50% in segmentation.
-Approximately 36ha will be severed during the construction phase - 28.5% of the remaining agricultural area.
+During the construction phase severance will affect 96% of the agricultural area and will create 2 new land segments in the study area - an increase of 100% in segmentation.
+Approximately 8ha will be severed during the construction phase - 19.5% of the remaining agricultural area.

-The potential magnitude of impact on agriculture due to severance would be very high if mitigation was not put in place and the functionality of the agricultural land within the study area is high therefore this impact would be considered to be of High significance.
+The potential magnitude of impact on agriculture due to severance would be high if mitigation was not put in place and the functionality of the agricultural land within the study area is high therefore this impact would be considered to be of High significance.
 The mitigation measures to be put in place are set out in Section 14.4.2.
-Access via the public road network will allow agriculture to continue in the study area but due to the nature of the severance impact, and in the absence of direct access across the proposed scheme, the magnitude of construction phase severance impact is high and is considered to be of High significance.
+Access will be maintained to severed land during the construction phase.
+When these mitigation measures are taken into consideration, the magnitude of the construction phase impact from severance remains high and is considered to be of significance.
 This impact cannot be completely mitigated.